Importance of assets in business

 Tangible assets are often an essential resource for small business.
 They are the fixed (ie physical) operating resources that your business uses over a long period, such as premises, property and equipment.

-Fixed assets can represent a significant portion of the small business net worth captured on the balance sheet and are therefore important in the presentation of financial position.
-Some fixed assets depreciate – ie they reduce in value as they age.
+Fixed assets can represent a significant part of the small business net worth captured on the balance sheet.
+As such, they are important in the presentation of financial position.
+Some fixed assets depreciate - ie they reduce in value as they age.
 In accounting terms, depreciation allows businesses to pay for fixed assets over their expected lifetime, which helps recover the initial asset costs and can lead to tax savings.
 See depreciation of assets.

 Role of assets in determining business value